 The heater consists of a mounds of rocks- up to several hundreds of pounds of rocks for a large sauna.
 The sauna is heated up for some time before the users can get into it.
 The smoke and the flames from the burning wood directly heat the rocks, while the smoke enters the sauna room from the spaces between the rocks.
 After the heating process is completed and the flame is out, the room is then ventilated to be ready the sauna for use.

 The best smoke saunas offer an authentic and smooth experience, however, it is time consuming and requires a lot of preparation before use.
 Moreover, smoke saunas kits are not commercially available in the U.S.

 For more details, please check >> Infrared Sauna vs. Traditional Steam Sauna

 3. Electric Saunas

 In most cases, they come with remote controls with temperature displays as well as timers.
 They are available in a range of sizes and heaters.
-Nonetheless, since no wood is burned to heat up the sauna, some people may not find them as relaxing as the traditional saunas.
+Nonetheless, since no wood is burned to heat up the sauna, some people may not find them as relaxing or authentic as the traditional saunas.

 4. Infrared Saunas